Making calls to the Digital Growth Charts API¶

-to allow for future development without interfering with existing integrations.
+to allow for future versions to be developed without interfering with existing integrations. -

 cURL